GodIsLove4U/Team5K/ETL/ETL.md

 ## Datasets

-FEC Data was loaded based upon master Campaign_full_load - Loads all donation data from 2000 onward Committee_Full load - Loads all committee master data Candidate - Loads all data from the Candidate master Education_and_Unemployment_Metrics - Loads valuable census data to help do County level analysis Health_and_Postal_Code_loading - Loads county-level health metrics and the table to do the Postal Code to county lookup
+FEC Data was loaded based upon master<BR>
+Campaign_full_load - Loads all donation data from 2000 onward<BR>
+Committee_Full load - Loads all committee master data<BR>
+Candidate - Loads all data from the Candidate master<BR>
+Education_and_Unemployment_Metrics - Loads valuable census data to help do County level analysis<BR>
+Health_and_Postal_Code_loading - Loads county-level health metrics and the table to do the Postal Code to county lookup<BR>